getporter/porter/docs/content/bundle/create.md

 ## Use the Published Bundle

-Once your bundle is published, people can use it by setting the `--reference` flag on relevant porter commands to the bundle's reference.
+Once your bundle is published, people can use it by setting the \--reference flag on relevant porter commands to the bundle's reference.
 The name, registry, and version fields are used to generate the bundle's default publish location when porter publish is run.
-By default the bundle is published to REGISTRY/BUNDLE_NAME:vBUNDLE_VERSION.
+By default, the bundle is published to REGISTRY/BUNDLE_NAME:vBUNDLE_VERSION.
 The destination may be changed by specifying  \--registry, \--reference, or \--tag during [publish](/cli/porter_publish/).
 The publish command prints our the full bundle reference when it completes.